 Consequently, ERAFP supports regulatory or market initiatives that seek to encourage shareholder voting on executive remuneration.
 ERAFP is pleased to see that voting on the remuneration of company officers is becoming general practice in OECD countries.
 ERAFP had welcomed the introduction in June 2013 of a consultative vote on remuneration of executive corporate officers as part of the Afep/Medef corporate governance code.
-However, ERAFP laments the code's exclusively consultative scope.
-Indeed, it appears legitimate that a company's shareholders should, through these mechanisms, be able to help safeguard against any abuse or excess in terms of pay.
+However, ERAFP was disappointed by the code's exclusively consultative scope.

 ERAFP welcomes the introduction by the Sapin 2 law, and the revised version of the Afep/Medef code, of a binding vote on the company's proposals, which is more respectful of the principle of sovereignty of the shareholders' meeting.
 ERAFP expects all companies that issue securities to the public to submit executive remuneration to a shareholders' vote.

 Each year, prior to the shareholders' general meeting, remuneration for the company's executive officers must be presented in a detailed report that is itemised for each company officer and includes all fixed, variable, cash and in-kind payments, any share-based item granted as well as the carrying value for the year of any post-employment benefit in the form of supplementary retirement schemes.
 The same applies to the remuneration policy: it must be published in detail before the shareholders' general meeting, detailing its principles, mechanisms and the policy on the various components of executive pay, and must not be limited to providing information on the foregoing financial year.